pablomolnar/rabbitmq_groovy_samples/README.md

 ### About

-Several use cases scenarios using RabbitMQ with Groovy clients.
+Several use cases scenarios using RabbitMQ with Groovy.

 ### Demo